chickenSandwich-cpu/Fruit-Basket-Complete/README.md

 - 🍌 Golden Banana Bonus—double points? (updated!!!)
 - 🎨 Particle Effects—juice splashes when catching fruit? (or...? no spoiler haha) ((kinda) updated!!!!)

+## ❓ How to install?
+- No need to download Python, in the Repo, just click Code🔽 ➡️ Download Zip ➡️ Extract (unzip) the file, navigate to the **Fruit Basket** folder, and run **Fruit Basket.exe** to play!

 ## 📝 License
 This project is licensed under **Creative Commons BY-NC-ND 4.0**.
 🔒 **This means:**